erwienwijaya/location-recommendation/README.md

 # location-recommendation

-This app built with PHP + Laravel + Mysql
-Computation Intelligence : Genetic Algorithm
+This app built with PHP + Laravel + Mysql and computation Intelligence : Genetic Algorithm